 The corona pandemic has driven some industries and companies to the verge of ruin worldwide.
 Devastating as the crisis was for countless industries, it also produced a few winners.
-Broadcasting and other classic media are clearly among these winners.
+Broadcasting and other classic media are clearly among them.
 Why?
 We took a look.

 Social media, king of news – that‘s history.
 Fake news, paid content and online disputes are just a few of the reasons why the majority of users have lost trust in the platforms, especially when it comes to sensitive topics.
 Recent studies show that trust in social networks has steadily decreased over the past few years.
 Almost 70% of those surveyed now state that they do not trust them at all or tend not to trust them.

-The corona pandemic, the worst crisis of our time, has clearly shown that people rely on quality media that they trust, especially in crisis situations.
-In the German-speaking countries alone, television usage rose suddenly by around 11% at the beginning of March.
+The corona pandemic has clearly shown that people rely on quality media that they trust, especially in crisis situations.
+In the German-speaking countries alone, television usage rose suddenly by around 11% at the beginning of March 2020.
 At a time like this, there is simply no room for misinformation and untrustworthy reporting.

 In the US, the daily television time has increased by almost a third from 275 minutes to 354 minutes.
 Thus, the average American currently spends around 6 hours a day in front of the television.